 In one the previous post I briefly outlined some of the things to avoid in dashboarding (data visualization).
-In today’s article, I would like to flip that post on the other side and explore what really is the recipe for a good dashboard?
+In today’s article, I would like to flip that post on the other side and explore what really is the recipe of a good dashboard?

 This is not the ultimate guide – but, it’s something if well implemented will take your dashboards from good to great – and improve user engagement with your dashboards.